matt3scober/lbyarch-mco2/README.md

 Overall Average Time of ASM: 0.117116667

-This means then that on average across 30 test runs per input size per mode, ASM executes faster than C. This is probably due to ASM being a lower level language therefore making it easier for the machine to process whereas the C code has to be broken down into ASM before it can be executed by the machine adding an overhead for the C execution time.
+This means then that, on average across 30 test runs per input size per mode, ASM executes faster than C. This is probably due to ASM being a lower level language therefore making it easier for the machine to process whereas the C code has to be broken down into ASM before it can be executed by the machine adding an overhead for the C execution time.

+## Graphs